Zoey1102/Zoey1102.github.io/_pages/notes.md

 ---

 <p> Mostly built around my notes taken on Coursera courses. </p> <br>
 <p> I will upload detailed files soon.
-Should you in urgent need, you are welcome to send a email for direct share. </p>
+Should you have any urgent need, you are welcome to send a email for direct share. </p>

 ## R Notes & Assignments